How do you measure the success of your content marketing?

 Often, content marketers will answer this question by drawing on metrics such as page views or social media shares.
 And these can reveal some promising figures – if a blog post you published managed to generate a couple of hundred retweets, for example, and was viewed, say, a thousand times over the course of a fortnight, it would seem that the post was quite successful.

-However, shares and page views, though both good indicators of brand awareness, don’t really make much of a difference (if any at all) to the bottom line.
+However, shares and page views, though both good indicators of brand awareness and perhaps engagement with your target audience, don't really make much of a difference to the bottom line without effective content marketing strategies.
+To improve your bottom-line results, it's important to develop a successful content marketing strategy that considers search engines.

 There’s a good joke that goes around marketing circles about the modern startup business model.